web analytics

 • Ensure the correct implementation of rules and regulations according to international badminton standards.

-• Plan and coming out with a schedule and order of play.
+• Plan and come out with a schedule and order of play.

-• Ensure smooth running of the tournament on each day.
+• Ensure the smooth running of the tournament on each day.

 • If any issue happens, the referee will liaise with the umpire and line judge officers.

-• Doing amendments to the schedule and draw.
+• Doing amendments to the schedule and drawing.

 • Ensure all equipment used in a tournament is qualified according to BWF standards.